openmrs/openmrs-eip/README.md

 The application uses [Lombok](https://projectlombok.org/) to allow creating POJOs without coding their getters and setters.
 A plugin needs to be installed to the IDE to add setters and getters at compile time.

-# OpenMRS Data Model compatibility
+# OpenMRS Data Model Compatibility
 The application was initially built against the 2.3.x branch should be compatible with the data model of the OpenMRS core 2.3.0, in theory this implies there needs to a maintenance branch for every OpenMRS minor release that has any DB changes between it and it's ancestor, master should be compatible with the latest released OpenMRS version.